AdobeDocs/commerce-admin-developer/src/pages/style-guide/design/iconography.md

 If you want to add your own icons, each icon will need to be in its own SVG files.
 There are multiple ways to create icon fonts, here is one to get started:

-1. Select an IcoMoon tool: Go to the [IcoMoon](https://icomoon.io/app/) website to use their browser tool or visit the [IcoMoon app page](https://chrome.google.com/webstore/detail/icomoon/kppingdhhalimbaehfmhldppemnmlcjd) in Google's Chrome Web Store to download the app.
+1. Select an IcoMoon tool: Go to the [IcoMoon](https://icomoon.io/app/) website to use their browser tool.

 1. Save your icons in SVG format and upload the files into the app.